 This is really straight forward and perfect for beginner gardeners and more seasoned ones alike.

-- You can order saffron crocus bulbs online, we got our Crocus Sativus Bulbs from a reputable nursery via Amazon.
+- You can order saffron crocus bulbs online, we got our Saffron Crocus Bulbs from a reputable nursery via Amazon.
 Buy them from early August until October.
 Plant immediately as they do not store well.

 - Choose a spot with well draining soil and plenty of sunlight.
 We dig through a green manure to fix nitrogen before planting out.
 If you are planting in pots, make sure that they have good drainage and use a good quality organic peat-free compost.